How to Use LinkedIn Sales Navigator to Generate Leads?

 Sales Navigator allows you to create lists and filter leads based on your criteria.
 You need to enter the keywords to find a contact that fits your criteria.
 Let’s say you create a separate list of leads at the awareness stage and consideration stage.
 Now you can focus your outreach campaign solely on leads at the awareness stage.
-And create a different campaign for consideration stage leads.
+And create a different campaign for the consideration stage leads.

 Lead lists help you stay focused on specific groups and create custom marketing material for different types of leads.

 To create the lead lists in Sales Navigator, select the contact you want to save -> click Save to list -> click “+”.